Textperiments

 Day 31: Falcon Turret HUD

-This honestly might be the most impractical thing I've ever built, but dammit, I made the Millennium Falcon's turret HUD one a text layer in After Effects.
+This honestly might be the most impractical thing I've ever built, but dammit, I made the Millennium Falcon's turret HUD on a single text layer in After Effects.

 (I don't recommend attempting this, though it's probably still easier than the original graphics build was.)
 In case you're some kind of heathen who doesn't immediately recognize this, here's one of the 3 shots I referenced for this.
 (Also, we probably can't be friends.)